LikithaYogesh/Quantum_Quokka/README.md

 2. Email Credentials: Use a secure method to manage your email credentials (e.g., .env files or secret management tools).
 3. Database Security: Ensure MongoDB is configured securely to prevent unauthorized access.

+## ZTA Principles in Action

+Never Trust, Always Verify: Every user action is verified through MFA and role-based controls.

+Minimize Attack Surface: Data access is restricted to the minimum necessary for each user role.

+Audit and Monitor: Comprehensive logging ensures that every action is traceable.

+## Security Highlights

+Quantum-Resistant Encryption: Protects data against potential future quantum threats.

+AES Encryption: Ensures fast and secure symmetric encryption for data.

+MFA: Adds a critical layer of user authentication.

+Audit Logs: Provides a transparent trail of all operations.
 ## Acknowledgments

 Kyber512 Documentation